Quick answer

 Is my copy of The Sandman: Overture a first edition?

 A first edition of The Sandman: Overture by Neil Gaiman & J.H.
-Williams III (DC Comics / Vertigo) is identified by: Six-issue miniseries 2013-2015 with multiple variant covers; Overture #1 (released October 30, 2013) is the true first appearance.
+Williams III (DC Comics / Vertigo) is identified by: Six-issue miniseries 2013-2015 written by Neil Gaiman and drawn by J.H.

 How do I tell the first printing from a later one?